wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 == Changelog ==
+= V 3.8 =
+* Plugin Website changed to http://wpsupportplus.in

 = V 3.7 =
 * HTML Editing of tickets
 * Hide "OR" login via facebook if not app details present